Viking Steel Bungee

 2. The second adjustment is the center rod, here it is important to use additional washers/spacers if necessary in order not to exceed the number of threads available.
 It is also useful to lubricate the threads with oil to prevent failure of the threads.

 With the nose off the ground, tighten the center nut until the entire nose wheel assembly can be pushed up and down and feels loose on the firewall.
 This is an indication that the spring has been compressed too far and the entire assembly is too short to fit between the Vblocks and the upper firewall shelf.
-Next, start backing off the center nut until the looseness of the assembly disapears.
+Next, start backing off the center nut until the looseness of the assembly disappears.
 At that point the spring is just long enough to remove any play.
 From this point any further retraction of the center nut will increase rudder and pedal pressure.

 Video from Swish Projects below.